HadarPur/RU-BioSynth/README.md

 --alpha 1.02 --beta 1.98 --w 99.96
 ```

-## Execute GUI Program
+## Executing the Graphical User Interface (GUI)

-To execute the elimination tool GUI, please use the following command:
+To launch the graphical user interface of the elimination tool, run:

 ```
 python3 ./BioSynth.py -g
 ```

-Let's get started! :)
+You're all set! 🚀